FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

 These sketches raise several important questions regarding the ideal placement of the proximity sensor.
 This placement depends on the proximity sensor's sensitivity (how close or far and object needs to be for it to register).
 For example, in Figure 1C where the proximity sensor is placed along the inner wall of the endzone, the proximity sensor may register the opposing wall as within its proximity range.
 Other questions raised involve the functionality and design of the game.
 One possible consideration is to have holes in the endzone and the deadzones (marked as X in the sketches above) so that the ball falls through when it reaches these spots.
 Figure 1A involves placing the proximity sensor inside of the prototype under the endzone on the floor.
 However, the ball may not fall exactly on the proximity sensor since the distance between the top of the maze and the floor may be quite far.
 Additionally, if the ball falls through any of the deadzone holes and lands on the proximity sensor by chance, it would register as a win.

+I need to physically prototype a three dimensional hollow box to experiment with the various proximity sensor locations to determine which is the most ideal based on sensing capability and least amount of interference with gameplay.

 **\*\*\*Pick one of these designs to prototype.\*\*\***